annyhang/Wrnch-sign-language-detection/README.md

 # Sign Language Translator
-Take a picture, put it into the Glitch AI, put the json file you get through wow.py
+Take a picture, put it into the Glitch AI, put the json file you get through wow.py The image that you will get will look something like this !

 It should be initialized as `wow.py <json_file_name.json>` The corresponding letter in the English Alphabet will be printed on the console.